JJuanVolpe/JJUANVOLPE/README.md

-# Currently focused on the study and development of software.
+# Currently focused on study and some apps development.

 ## About Me  🌌👾
-I am Argentinean, I am 22 years old,
-I am currently studying a degree in computer science at the university.
+I am 22 years old and currently studying a degree in computer science at the university.
-I like to investigate certain technologies and develop new skills related to coding. 💻 ☕
+I like to investigate certain technologies and develop new skills related to programming. 💻 ☕

 # Skills 🧰

 - Java
 - Python
+- Pattern Design & Refactoring
 - HTML/CSS/Js
-- Pandas
-- Queries & databases (MySQL, SQLite)
+- SQL with a few of experience about Database Management

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=JJuanvolpe&hide_progress=true)